 I am a recently minted PhD from the University of Toronto, where I was a member of the DCS Theory Group under the supervision of Toni Pitassi and Stephen Cook.
 This fall I am a research fellow in the Lower Bounds program at the Simons Institute for the Theory of Computing at UC Berkeley.
 In January, I will begin a joint postdoc between DIMACS at Rutgers University, and the Institute for Advanced Study in Princeton.

 My primary area of research is computational complexity theory, with an emphasis in circuit complexity, proof complexity, and related topics.
-I have also worked in intersection of theoretical computer science and cognitive science.

 Package for converting a halfspace representation of a polytope into a vertex representation of a polytope.
 Written in the R programming language (a port of lrslib, written by David Avis).